 At Birth Matters, you will be attended to by the midwives and their assistants in the practice during your appointments.
 During your visits we include time for education.
 We offer genetic screening, blood tests, ultrasounds and newborn procedures as you would be offered through a physician’s office.
 We believe in informed choice, and trust that if we provide our families with the information needed to make decisions, they will choose what is right for them.
 Special to midwifery care, at 36 weeks, we do a home visit to meet the whole birth team, making sure you are prepared for your birth time.

-Postpartum care is one of the aspects that make midwifery care unique.
+Postpartum care is one of the aspects that makes midwifery care unique.
 The hours, days, and weeks after birth are full of wondrous changes for you and your newborn.
 We do two home visits in the first week after your baby is born and then baby and mama return to the clinic for care at two, four, and six-eight weeks.
 The first three months after a birth are often referred to as the fourth trimester; we believe that the length of our postpartum care is a helpful tool in monitoring for postpartum depression, and continuing breastfeeding support, along with any other issues that may come up in your postpartum journey.
 We are available to support you through whatever joys or challenges are present.

 Labor & Birth